heptarch/heptarch.github.io/_posts/parrondo.md

 Sometimes, alternating between two losing strategies becomes a winning strategy.
 This is called *Parrondo's paradox*.
 As we'll see below, it isn't much of a paradox, but it is interesting.
-A simple illustration is a piece of
+A simple illustration is a ball rolling around some hills.
+Maybe the ball is hot, and has the tendency to jump randomly, but it's average behaviour is easy to understand.